jhalterman/tripwire/README.md

 EOF
 ```

+Some example requests are also available in a [Bruno collection](https://github.com/jhalterman/tripwire/blob/main/bruno/tripwire.json).
 When using workloads, Tripwire will run through any specified strategies *in parallel*.
 This allows you to observe the impact of load changes on multiple strategies at the same time, which can be individually selected on the [Tripwire dashboard](#dashboard).

 ### Server Threads